maixnor/wu-quartz/content/semester 3/Quiz Questions.md

 - Over long periods, the market price is more likely to stay below the natural price than above.
 - In competitive markets, market price and natural price always remain the same.
 - **The Market price fluctuates based on immediate supply and demand conditions.
+	- he didn't take demand into account, but it is still correct

 ## Quiz 2
 Which of the following statements about the industrial revolution is/are correct?